-IDEA is committed to providing a safe environment for both employees and students.
-IDEA has numerous safety procedures in place, including sign-in procedures requiring visitors to sign in and out at the schools.
-In addition, all employees are required to submit to and pass a criminal background check.
+IPS is committed to providing a safe environment for both employees and students.
+IPS has numerous safety procedures in place, including sign-in procedures requiring visitors to sign in and out at the schools.
+In addition, all employees and volunteers are required to submit to and pass a criminal background check.